aeon-toolkit/aeon/README.md

 `aeon` is under active development.
 The core package is stable and widely used, but some modules and recently added functionality remain experimental and may change as the library evolves.

-The following modules are currently considered experimental, and the deprecation policy does not necessarily apply (although we only rarely make rapid):
+The following modules are currently considered experimental, and the deprecation policy does not necessarily apply (although we only rarely make non-compatible changes):

 - `anomaly_detection`
 - `forecasting`